PLEASE BE WARNED THAT THIS FEATURE CONTAINS GRAPHIC CONTENT.

 Is there any hope that the Chinese authorities will change its regulations?

-Oh my god, YES!
+YES!
 There is always hope!
 This brings me to the European ban of animal testing and marketing.

 Cruelty Free International, the coordinators of the Leaping Bunny Program, have been the main organisation behind the European ban of animal testing and marketing.
 After campaigning against animal testing for twenty years, the European parliament agreed that animal testing and marketing is completely unnecessary, and hence Europe took the landmark movement to ban the horrible practice in March 2013.